Donald Knuth: The Art of Computer Programming (TAOCP)

 In the 1970s, Knuth called computer science "a totally new field with no real identity.
 And the standard of available publications was not that high.
 A lot of the papers coming out were quite simply wrong. ...
 So one of my motivations was to put straight a story that had been very badly told."

 From 1972 to 1973, Knuth spent a year at the University of Oslo among people such as Ole-Johan Dahl.
 This is where he had originally intended to write the seventh volume in his book series, which was to deal with programming languages.
 But Knuth had finished only the first two volumes when he came to Oslo, and thus spent the year on the third volume, next to teaching.
 The third volume came out just after Knuth returned to Stanford in 1973.

-Concrete Mathematics: A Foundation for Computer Science originated with an expansion of the mathematical preliminaries section of Volume 1 of TAoCP.
+Concrete Mathematics: A Foundation for Computer Science originated with an expansion of the mathematical preliminaries section of Volume 1 of TAOCP.
 Knuth found that there were mathematical tools necessary for Volume 1, but missing from his repertoire, and decided that a course introducing those tools to computer science students would be useful.
 Knuth introduced the course at Stanford in 1970.
 Course notes developed by Oren Patashnik evolved into the 1988 text, with authors Ronald Graham, Knuth, and Patashnik.
 A second edition of Concrete Mathematics was published in 1994.

-By 2011, Volume 4A of TAoCP had been published.
-In April 2020, Knuth said he anticipated that Volume 4 of TAoCP will have at least parts A through F. Volume 4B was published in October 2022.
+By 2011, Volume 4A of TAOCP had been published.
+In April 2020, Knuth said he anticipated that Volume 4 of TAOCP will have at least parts A through F. Volume 4B was published in October 2022.

 Other works

 Knuth is also the author of Surreal Numbers, a mathematical novelette on John Horton Conway's set theory construction of an alternate system of numbers.
 Instead of simply explaining the subject, the book seeks to show the development of the mathematics.
 Knuth wanted the book to prepare students for doing original, creative research.

 In 1995, Knuth wrote the foreword to the book A=B by Marko Petkovšek, Herbert Wilf and Doron Zeilberger.
 He also occasionally contributes language puzzles to Word Ways: The Journal of Recreational Linguistics.

 Knuth has delved into recreational mathematics.
 He contributed articles to the Journal of Recreational Mathematics beginning in the 1960s, and was acknowledged as a major contributor in Joseph Madachy's Mathematics on Vacation.

 Knuth also appears in a number of Numberphile and Computerphile videos on YouTube, where he discusses topics from writing Surreal Numbers to why he does not use email.

-Knuth had proposed the name "algorithmics" as a better name for the discipline of computer science.
+Knuth has proposed the name "algorithmics" as a better name for the discipline of computer science.

+Knuth has made a substantial contribution to the study of the Stable matching problem.